 Reporting of Bycatch and Unregulated Species

-All reporting related to a transshipment shall include all marine species, including bycatch and unregulated species, taken in the Convention Area.
+All reporting related to a transshipment shall include all marine species taken in the Convention Area, including bycatch and unregulated species, recorded by species using the FAO code.

 Record of Transshipment

 A fishing vessel shall maintain an electronic or physical record on board the fishing vessel of each transshipment it has engaged in during the current trip.
 The record shall include each transshipment declaration and daily activity records, such as those in a navigation logbook.